paustefa/paustefa.github.io/index.md

     <details><summary> <i>Abstract</i> </summary>
     <p align="justify">
 This paper studies the effect of uncertainty in trade costs on exporting.
+A large share of Myanmar's exports leaves to neighbouring countries via roads crossing heavily contested territory.
-By combining data on armed conflict with trade transaction data from Myanmar, I show that conflicts close to highways have a significant impact on trade flows.
-Firm-level export transactions via a route becoming risky because of conflict drop by around 50%.
-In addition, prices for export goods in Yangon’s retail markets, itself far away from conflict areas, drop when conflicts put foreign market access in jeopardy by around 5%.
-This pass-through to local prices suggests that traders have few export alternatives and sell domestically instead.
-In addition, I observe that exporters of non-perishable goods lump transactions together, reducing the negative impact of conflict.
+Combining data on armed conflict with trade transaction data, I show that armed conflict close to these roads has a significant impact on trade flows.
+Firm-level export transactions via an affected route drop by around 50%.
+In addition, prices for export goods in Yangon’s retail markets, itself far away from conflict areas, drop by around 5%.
+This pass-through to local prices suggests that, as exporting via a conflict-affected route becomes risky, traders have few export alternatives and sell domestically instead.
+In addition, I observe that exporters of non-perishable goods delay transactions, reducing the negative impact of conflict.
 Among exporters of perishable and thus riskier products, large and politically connected firms are the most resilient.
+Overall, this suggests that the risk of losing shipments induced by conflict reduces exports, skews the distribution of gains from trade towards specific firms and spills over to the domestic market.

     </p>
     </details>